bfanselow/CircleCI-test/README.md

 ### pytest

 **Basic testing**
-Run pytest with instead of *python -m pytest [...]* instaed of just *pytest*  This yields nearly equivalent behaviour but will add the current directory to sys.path, which is helpfull.
-This allows us to simply do **import calculator** in the *tests/test_calculator* and pytest will successfully execute.
 ```
  python -m pytest -v
 ```
+Notice we run pytest with instead of *python -m pytest [...]* instead of just *pytest*  This yields nearly equivalent behaviour but will add the current directory to sys.path, which is helpfull.
+This allows us to simply write **import calculator** in the *tests/test_calculator* and pytest will successfully execute.

 **Check coverage**
 ```